 I hit up The Tile Shop first and wandered through the aisles completely overwhelmed.
 There are SO many choices, textures, colors –and to be completely honest – as this was the first room we were redesigning, I didn’t know what color schemes to start with!
 I took a bunch of photos of things I thought I liked and called it quits.

 The husband and I went on a day date to Floor & Décor afterward.
 How romantic!
 I came prepared this time and did a bunch of Pinterest research.
 I printed out and assembled a “mood board” of bathroom ideas.
 All of what I liked was a little too extreme for our sweet little beach cottage, but it helped get us on the right track.
 It gave us ideas for color schemes, etc. Small tiles, I learned, can be more complicated and take more time.
 So we had to quickly remove my mermaid tiles (sob).
 The staff at Floor & Décor was super helpful.
-We walked back and forth through the store changing our mind a billion times, admiring basically everything.
+We walked back and forth through the store changing our minds a billion times, admiring basically everything.

 As this is the kid’s bathroom it will have the bathtub.
 So I sent my husband off to check out what Ferguson’s had in their showroom.
 Olivia was super helpful, too.
 She helped us pick out a tub in no time and was very knowledgeable.

 I will say, this #moldedforgreatness journey hasn’t been all bad.
 After opening that Pandora’s Box of moldy true confessions, I’ve started hearing from more friends who have similar problems.
 My door is always open, and I’m a phone call away.
 So please reach out and know that you are not alone!